roman-milk/roman-milk.github.io/melanies-memoirs-a-married-slut.md

  I still don't think I'm a bisexual.
 But when Blayne has her creamy thighs spread open, pulling back her knees, offering me her wet, pink vagina, I can't help myself, I bury my tongue in it.
 I love making her orgasm, knowing that I can pleasure a woman is even more rewarding than having established (zillions of times) that I can make a guy's cock hard and cum.
 Blayne has sexy, loud squeals when she cums, then moans and pets me in a delighted purr.
 It's sweet and sexy.

  Maybe I am a bisexual now.
 But what's in a name?
 I just know what I like, I don't care what labels anyone's going to put on me.
 Fuck that!
-Report_Story #1